GAJAR HALWA/ CARROT HALWAJump to recipe

 - Now add the cardamom powder.
 Fry the nuts in ghee and pour it over the Halwa along with the nuts.
 The healthy and delicious Gajar Halwa is ready.
 Serve warm.

 Wash, peel and grate the carrots and keep aside.
 In a huge thick bottomed vessel/ kadai/ or urli boil the milk.
 When it comes to a boil, reduce the flame and put in the grated carrots.
 Start stirring the mixture.
 The flame can be increased now but constant stirring is required .
 This process has to continue until almost all the milk dries up.
 The texture will look like Rabri stickng to carrot.
 Once all milk dries up, reduce the flame and add the sugar.
 Continue to stir again.
 Once the sugar is added the mixture will liquify, continue to stir until all the moisture is absorbed.
+Add the Kova at this stage if using.
 The halwa will come together but it will not be gooey.
 Now add the cardamom powder.
 Fry the nuts in ghee and pour it over the halwa along with the nuts.
 The healthy and delicious Gajar Halwa is ready.
 Serve warm.
 Bon Appetite.

 - While cooking at high heat keep stirring constantly to avoid burning the contents at the bottom of the pan.